Bioterrorism and Weapons of Mass Destruction

 What Is Terrorism?

-A mass casualty incident (MCI) is a situation “which generates more patients than available resources can manage using routine procedures” (Green, 2006).
-The key factor is the relationship between the number of casualties generated and the capabilities of the receiving facility or facilities.
+A mass casualty incident (MCI or MASCAL) is a situation that “generates more patients than available resources can manage using routine procedures” (DataTech911, 2021).
+The key factor is the relationship between the number of casualties generated and the capabilities and resources of the receiving facility or facilities.
+Examples of MCIs include: